DanCCroft/LSC-Serial-Parser/deployment/README.md

 ## How to Find Your Serial Port ID

-1. Open a terminal window
+1. Open a command terminal window
 2. Type __ls /dev/serial/by-id/